OHIF/Viewers/docs/latest/services/ui/index.md

 - In extensions, you can provide fallback/alternative behavior if an expected service is not registered
   - No `UIModalService`?
 Use the `UINotificationService` to notify users.
+- While we don't have an examples of this, you can technically register a service in an extension and expose it to the core application

 > Note: These are recommended patterns, not hard and fast rules.
 Following them
 > will help reduce confusion and interoperability with the larger OHIF